jtremback/althea/high-level.md

 where `f` is the routing protocol, `address` is the address of the destination, and `nextHop` is the optimal peer to route a packet with a given address to.

 #### Payment channel
+Payment channels are a cryptocurrency technology which allow nodes to exchange funds without putting all transactions on the blockchain.
+Transactions take the form of IOUs which are updated with the current account balance between two nodes.
+These IOUs are only put on the global blockchain if there is a dispute or one of the nodes disappears.
+This allows a network of channels to process an almost unlimited number of transactions.

+#### Hashlock
+A hashlock transaction is a type of channel transaction that uses the hash of a secret to lock a transaction.
+The transaction is created with the hash, and can only be unlocked with the corresponding secret.

+#### Peer ranking algorithm
+This is an algorithm that ranks peers based on their past reliability and the amount they are willing to pay per packet.
+It is a part of the system, however, it is not specified here.
+It is in a node's direct financial interest to use the best peer ranking algorithm possible.
+We expect that there will be an active ecosystem of different algorithms.
+We model it as:

+`f(address) -> `

 ### High level overview
 Nodes maintain edges with other nodes.
-An edge consists of a wired or wireless connection, over which there is a payment channel[1] between the nodes.
-A node connected to another node by an edge is referred to as a **peer** of that node.
+An edge consists of a wired or wireless connection, over which there is a payment channel between the nodes.
 Each node stores information about the other nodes it is connected to.
-The channel can be updated
+When a node wishes to send a packet to some destination it generates a hashlock secret and the corresponding hash.
+It encrypts the hashlock secret with the destination's public key and places it in the packet header along with the hashlock hash.
+It then consults its routing protocol to find the node most likely to